Understanding PLC Tags: Controller Scope vs. Program Scope

 Variables In A PLC

-Compared to some standards from previous generations, such as Rockwell’s SLC 500, tags used to look like N7:0.1 or B3:5.0, with letters denoting specific blocks for different types of variables.
+Compared to some standards from previous generations, such as Rockwell’s SLC 500, tags used to exist in fixed memory addresses, like N7:0.1 or B3:5.0, with letters denoting specific blocks for different types of variables.
 For example, timer addresses would be T:XX and counter types would be C:XX.
 The variable is also defined in a specific location (address), it can be globally defined or defined within a program.

 Rockwell PLC